4-Anisaldehyde

 4-Anisaldehyde, or p-Anisaldehyde, is an organic compound with the formula CH_{3}OC_{6}H_{4}CHO.
 The molecule consists of a benzene ring with a formyl and a methoxy group.
 It is a colorless liquid with a strong aroma.
 It provides sweet, floral and strong aniseed odor.
 Two isomers of 4-anisaldehyde are known, ortho-anisaldehyde and meta-anisaldehyde.
 They are less commonly encountered.

 Production

 Anisaldehyde is prepared commercially by oxidation of 4-methoxytoluene (p-cresyl methyl ether) using manganese dioxide to convert a methyl group to the aldehyde group.
 It can also be produced by oxidation of anethole, a related fragrance that is found in some alcoholic beverages, by oxidative cleavage of an alkene.

 Uses

-Being structurally related to vanillin, 4-anisaldehyde is a widely used in the fragrance and flavor industry.
+Being structurally related to vanillin, 4-anisaldehyde is widely used in the fragrance and flavour industry.
 It is used as an intermediate in the synthesis of other compounds important in pharmaceuticals and perfumery.
-The related ortho isomer has a scent of licorice.
+The related ortho isomer has a scent of liquorice.

+In perfumery, it is particularly used in hawthorn, lilac, and cherry blossom accords because of its good tenacity.
+It also serves as a key intermediate in the synthesis of the antibiotic amoxicillin.

 A solution of para-anisaldehyde in acid and ethanol is a useful stain in thin layer chromatography.
 Different chemical compounds on the plate can give different colors, allowing easy distinction.